Mahyarnafisi/foodride/README.md

 Runs the app in development mode.

-** This a personal project and I hope can be used as a guide for everone **
+**This a personal project and I hope can be used as a guide for everyone**